 Lilacs produce suckers, which can be good news or bad news depending on your location and desire.
 Just nip away any suckers that you don't want to help keep it under control.

 Pruning is a must for lilacs if you expect to be able to comfortably reach and enjoy the blossoms.
 You will want to prune your lilacs just after the flowers are spent so you won't ruin next year's blooming potential.
-These plants fall under the general guideline of only pruning 1/3 of the shrub each season.
+These plants fall under the general guideline of only pruning one third of the shrub each season.

 Pests & Diseases of Common Lilac